-In accordance with the provisions of the MasterCraft Limited Warranty Statement (the "Limited Warranty"), if the MasterCraft boat is subsequently sold by the original retail purchaser, MasterCraft offers a transferable warranty to the second owner of any remaining unexpired warranty coverage under the Limited Warranty.
+In accordance with the provisions of Section 6 of the MasterCraft Limited Warranty Statement (the "Warranty"), if the MasterCraft boat is subsequently sold by the original retail Purchaser, Master-

+Craft offers a transferable warranty to the second owner of any remaining unexpired warranty coverage under the Limited Warranty (see also the provisions regarding certain baots described in Section 4 of the Warranty).
 In accordance with the Limited Warranty, with respect to the Lifetime Limited Warranty (which is granted only to the original retail purchaser) on the Structural Components (deck, hull, liner and stringer system) set forth in Section 2.1 of the Limited Warranty, if:

-(a) the sale of the boat by the original retail purchaser occurs within five (5) years of the date of the original retail purchase of the boat;AND

-(b) the original retail purchaser and the second owner comply with the provisions of Section 6 of the Limited Warranty; then the warranty on the Structural Components of the boat shall be transferred to the second owner and shall continue in effect for a period of ten (10) years from the date of the original retail purchase of the boat by the original retail purchaser.
-In order to effectuate the transfer of any remaining warranty under the Limited Warranty by the original retail purchaser to the second owner, the original owner and/or the second owner must deliver each of the following to MasterCraft within fourteen (14) days of the date of the sale by the original retail purchaser to the second owner (and within five (5) years of the date of the original retail purchase of the boat with respect to the transfer of the warranty on the Structural Components):

-- Completed Original Retail Purchaser Warranty Transfer Form (see following pages)
+- a.
+The sale of the boat by the original retail Purchaser occurs within five (5) years of the date of the original retail purchase of the boat by Purchaser; AND - b.
+The original retail Purchaser and the second owner comply with the provisions of Section 6 of the Warranty; then the warranty on the Structural Components of the boat shall be transferred to the second owner and shall continue in effect for a period of ten (10) years from the date of the original retail purchase of the boat by the original retail purchaser.
+In order to effectuate the transfer of any remaining warranty under the Warranty by the original retail Purchaser to the second owner, the original retail Purchaser and/or the second owner must deliver each of the following to MasterCraft within fourteen (14) days of the date of the sale by the original retail Purchaser to the second owner (and within five (5) years of the date of the original retail purchase of the boat with respect to the transfer of the warranty on the Structural Components): - Completed Original Retail Purchaser Warranty Transfer Form (see following pages)

-- · Copy of Sales Agreement/Invoice

-- Payment of \$500
+- Copy of Sales Agreement/Invoice - Payment of \$500

-Upon verification of the submitted documentation, any remaining warranty coverage under the Limited Warranty will be transferred to the second owner, with all warranty coverage periods running from the applicable date described in Section 2.5 of the Limited Warranty for the beginning of the warranty period.
+Upon verification of the submitted documentation, any remaining warranty coverage under the Warranty will be transferred to the second owner, with all warranty coverage periods running from the applicable date for the beginning of the warranty period as described in Section 2.6 or Section 4 (as applicable) of the Warranty.

-Send the required items by postal mail to:
+Send the required items by postage prepaid mail (U.S. Postal Service) to:

-MasterCraft Boat Company, LLC Attention: Customer Service/Warranty 100 Cherokee Cove Drive Vonore, TN 37885
+MasterCraft Boat Company, LLC

+Attention: Customer Service/Warranty

+100 Cherokee Cove Drive

+Vonore, TN 37885

-NOTE: Be sure to enclose payment of warranty transfer fee and a copy of the purchase receipt within fourteen (14) days of the sale date.
+NOTE: Be sure to enclose payment of the warranty transfer fee and a copy of the purchase receipt within fourteen (14) days of the sale date.